risingwavelabs/risingwave-operator/docs/general/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Flag to control whether to deploy frontend nodes as StatefulSets instead of
+<p>Flag to control whether to deploy frontend nodes as stateful workloads.
+If disabled, frontend uses Deployment or CloneSet depending on OpenKruise.
-Deployments.
-If OpenKruise is enabled, frontend Advanced StatefulSets will be used instead of CloneSets.</p>
+If enabled, frontend uses StatefulSet or OpenKruise Advanced StatefulSet.</p>
 </td>
 </tr>
 <tr>